Vision: Caring today for a safe and healthy tomorrow.

 DSH was created by Governor Jerry Brown’s 2012-13 Budget, which eliminated the Department of Mental Health by transferring its various functions to other departments.

 Patients are mandated for treatment by a criminal or civil court judge.
-Up to 90 percent of our patients are forensic commitments.
+More than 90 percent of our patients are forensic commitments.
 These patients were sent to DSH through the criminal court system and have committed or have been accused of committing a crime linked to their mental illness.

 In addition to forensic commitments DSH treats patients who have been classified as Sexually Violent Predators.